varya/varya.github.com/content/pages/1--design-systems/hands-on-workshop/index.md

 ### Hands-on workshop for you

-Various edditions of this workshop were also used in a range of private workshops I gave for [Intergalactico](https://www.intergalactico.io/) clients.
-If you are interested in such kind of workshop tailored for your organization, feel free to [email me](mailto:mail@varya.me).
+Various editions of this workshop were also used in a range of private workshops I gave for [Intergalactico](https://www.intergalactico.io/) clients.
+If you are interested in such kind of workshop tailored for your organization, feel free to [email me to mail@varya.me](mailto:mail@varya.me).
 I am also open to run similar workshops at design or development conferences.